Optimization

 What is the search-time overhead in Splunk

-A one-time template resolution (~0.5–2s per search) matches search terms against the template index.
-Per-event expansion uses a KV Store primary-key lookup and native SPL functions — negligible overhead per event.
+A one-time template resolution matches search terms against the templates.
+Per-event expansion uses a KV Store primary-key lookup and native SPL functions, negligible overhead per event.
 Queries, dashboards, and alerts work unchanged.

-License renewal strategy: Deploy Log10x 2-3 months before renewal to demonstrate sustained reduction.
-Negotiate your new tier based on 6-month average post-optimization.
+License renewal strategy: Deploy 10x ahead of renewal to demonstrate sustained reduction, then negotiate the new tier based on the post-optimization average.

-• Day 1 (15 min): Agentless cost analysis via the MCP server's SIEM-sample tool (read-only Splunk REST API query).
+• Cost analysis: Agentless analysis via the MCP server's SIEM-sample tool (read-only Splunk REST API query).
 Or deploy the Reporter DaemonSet for pre-SIEM cost visibility.

-• Week 1 (30 min): Deploy the Reducer in Compact mode alongside your forwarders via Helm
+• Deploy: Deploy the Receiver in Compact mode alongside your forwarders via Helm

-• Week 2-3: Measure sustained reduction, validate with Splunk license usage reports
+• Validate: Measure sustained reduction, validate with Splunk license usage reports

 • Renewal: Negotiate new tier based on demonstrated lower ingestion